On asymptotics for $C_0$-semigroups: Abstract

 \section{Abstract}

-We generalize to $C_0$-semigroups of scalar type spectral operators on complex Banach spaces the \textit{spectral bound equal growth bound condition} along with a \textit{generalized Lyapunov stability theorem}, known to hold for $C_0$-semigroups of normal operators on complex Hilbert spaces.
+We stretch the \textit{spectral bound equal growth bound condition} along with a \textit{generalized Lyapunov stability theorem}, known to hold for $C_0$-semigroups of normal operators on complex Hilbert spaces, to $C_0$-semigroups of scalar type spectral operators on complex Banach spaces.
 For such semigroups, we obtain exponential estimates with the best stability constants.
 We also extend to a Banach space setting a celebrated characterization of uniform exponential stability for $C_0$-semigroups on complex Hilbert spaces and thereby acquire a characterization of uniform exponential stability for scalar type spectral and eventually norm-continuous $C_0$-semigroups.